 - Test case executed with complex business logic

-- Test case executed with different set of users
+- Test case executed with a different set of users

-- Test case Involves large amount of data
+- Test case involves a large amount of data

 - Test case has any dependency

 - Test case requires Special data

 Break each application into modules.
 For each module, analyze and try to identify the test cases which should be automated based on the parameters.
 This list will vary for projects to projects and can also be enhanced to suit your needs: